jedahee/ImageToolKit/README.md

 **Author GitHub name:** [jedahee](https://github.com/jedahee) **Author name:** Jesús Daza

-Image Tools is a console application that offers multiple tools for quickly and easily editing one or more images.
+Image Toolkit is a console application that offers multiple tools for quickly and easily editing one or more images.

 ---

-## What can Image Tools do for you?
+## What can Image Toolkit do for you?

 - **Reduce the size of images.**
 - **Resize and scale.**